 I know that you must be dying to know all the juicy details (wink,wink), so today’s the day I share it all.
 It’s really not that exciting, but it does involve some 5 different lights and one frustrated husband.

 With no other light prospects and nothing to lose, I decided to try to fix it enough to make it presentable so I hammered the dent as best as I could, sanded the chips and painted the outside a navy blue.

 Apparently the steel pipe was bent and, once the light was hung it was very noticeable.
-A dented, crooked light wasn’t exactly the look I was going for, so the search was on for light #2.
+A dented, crooked light wasn’t exactly the look I was going for in our kitchen remodel, so the search was on for light #2.

 Light #2 was found on one of our trips to our favorite ReStore.
 It looked like it had never been used before, and it was only $5, so we brought it home hoping it would be “the one”.

 This one was better but there was still something that wasn’t quite right, so the hunt continued.
-I found the next 2

 failures fixtures online and felt confident that one of them would be a winner, but nope, neither one was the right fit.

 The chrome ReStore light hung for several months as I searched for the right light and, just as I was about to give up, I found light #5, online and on sale at West Elm.

 I love the brushed brass of the hardware and the milky glass globe.
-We will also be adding recessed lights around the room, which is our next project, so this won’t be our only source of light.
+We will also be adding recessed lighting around the room, which is our next project, so this won’t be our only source of light.